poogzathehotdogseller/YoutubeDownloader2.0/README.md

 - 📊 **Auto indexing:** Generates a Markdown file with detailed info for all videos
 - 🛜️ **Thumbnails:** Automatically fetched for each video
 - ✂️ **Smart file splitting:** If output size exceeds limit, automatically split into parts
+- 🧹 **One-click cleanup:** Clear the download folder with a separate workflow
 - 💯 **Completely free:** No API keys or extra registration needed

 ---